 Over time, the tasks you need to finish will quickly stack up, leading to an increase in anxiety and a formidable backlog.
 Putting off assignments can also lead to a breakdown in relationships and work-life, as people may begin to view you as unreliable.
 However, stopping procrastination is also not easy, as constantly putting things off mostly has to do with a fear of disapproval or failure.

 Yet, you must also remember that anxiety and its symptoms are treatable, including procrastination.
-By visiting Dr. Lynn Winsten in Berkeley, CA, she can help you understand how feelings of procrastination stem from negative thought patterns and offer guidance on the best ways to transform these negative thought patterns into positive ones.
+By visiting Dr. Lynn Winsten in San Luis Obispo, CA, she can help you understand how feelings of procrastination stem from negative thought patterns and offer guidance on the best ways to transform these negative thought patterns into positive ones.
 If you would love to learn more about how to beat the habit of procrastination, please leave her a call.

 You Regularly Struggle with Panic Attacks